Car Infotainment Systems Distracting Drivers

 Researchers also found that older drivers took longer to bring their attention back to the road than younger drivers.

-Another issue with car infotainment systems and voice commands is that when they malfunction or don’t work properly, drivers spend time trying to diagnose and fix the problem, further distracting them from the road.
+Another issue with car infotainment systems and voice commands is that when they malfunction or don’t work properly, drivers spend time trying to diagnose and fix the problem, further distracting them from the road and potentially, increasing the chances of injuring others in the event of a collision.

 Interestingly, it was also found that Google Now voice commands were slightly less distracting than Apple’s Siri and Microsoft’s Cortana.